Sameeksha-Mohan/Marketing-Analytics-for-the-University-Admissions-Team/README.md

 ## 🔍 Key Focus Areas

-- Funnel analysis across stages: inquiry → started → submitted → confirmed
+- Funnel analysis across application stages: inquiry → started → submitted → confirmed
 - Advertising and engagement effectiveness measurement
 - Causal analysis to estimate the impact of marketing actions on conversions
 - Segmentation of prospects by demographics, geography, and channel